École nationale d'administration: Founding

 The ENA was designed to democratize access to the higher ranks of the French civil service.
 Until then, each ministry had its own hiring process and selection standards.
 The examinations for particular ministries were often extremely specialized, meaning that few candidates possessed the knowledge to pass.
 In addition, the narrow expertise required meant few officials were capable of serving in a variety of roles.

 The school was designed to broaden and standardize the training provided to senior public servants, and to ensure they possessed extensive knowledge of policy and governance.
 Debré's stated intention was to create "a body of officials proven to be highly competent, especially in financial, economic and social matters."
 The new system, based on academic proficiency and competitive examination, was also intended to guard against nepotism and make recruitment to top positions more transparent.

 Access to senior positions of the French civil service is threefold: first, through generalist civil service positions; second, through "technical" (engineering) positions; and third, through internal promotion.

 Relocation to Strasbourg

 In November 1991 the government of Prime Minister Édith Cresson announced that the ENA would be relocated to Strasbourg.
 The Commanderie Saint-Jean, a former barracks and prison dating back to the 14th century, was chosen as its new site.
 The move was designed to emphasize the school's symbolic proximity to the numerous European institutions based in the city.
 However, though the school was officially relocated, it maintained many of its facilities in Paris.
 It remained split between the two cities, requiring students to complete studies in both locations, until it was fully re-located to Strasbourg in January 2005.

-In 2002, it was merged with the Institut international d'administration publique (IIAP) with the aim of increasing its international profile.
+In 2002, it was merged with its sister institution the Institut international d'administration publique (IIAP), called the "foreigners' ENA", with the aim of increasing its international profile.